Tottenham Green Conservation Area

 **Former Tottenham County School, 1913, Middlesex County Council, now part of College of North East London

 **Former Tottenham Public Baths, now Bernie Grant Arts Centre (only listed façade retained)

 **Former Tottenham Town Hall, 1905 (Tottenham UDC foundation stone 1904).
 Town Hall until 1965.
 Used as municipal offices until 2007.
-On English Heritage 'buildings at risk" register but in the process of being restored with housing development behind.
+Restored few years ago with housing development behind.

 ** Former Tottenham Fire Station (Tottenham UDC foundation stone 1904).
 Now Enterprise Centre.